-A whole chapter of the CII’s R03 study text is based on residence and domicile so no doubt you’ll be faced with questions on this subject so over the next couple of weeks we will be posting articles to help you break down the technical detail.
+A whole chapter of the CII’s R03 study text is based on residence and domicile, so no doubt you’ll be faced with questions on this subject.
+Over the next few weeks, we will be posting articles to help you break down the technical detail.
 This will also be of interest to anyone studying for AF1, AF5 or R06.

 The Statutory Residence Test was introduced in April 2013 and consists of: